A Mom and Daughter Covid Tale

 A week after feeling my first symptoms, Colette and I both went back to the Pepsi Center for more tests.
 The following Monday, we got the results that we were both positive.
 That same day, Collette came down with a low fever and was pretty sleepy.
 It was as if the test results had manifested it into being.
 I was of course worried to death, but she seemed fine otherwise.
 I had seen her much worse during previous ailments.
 I made sure to update her school nurses.
 They said she could come back to school 14 days after the fever.
 That meant that instead of 10 days we were now looking at 24 days of isolation.
 Holy moly!

-Thanks to my neighbor friends and Instacart, Colette and I always had good fruits, veggies and proteins to eat.
-Also, thanks to friends, family and her dad, Colette and I had plenty to do!
-We received so many Amazon boxes full of fun arts and crafts, games and books to prevent us from going totally stir crazy together.
+Thanks to my neighbor friends and Instacart, Colette and I always had good fruits, veggies, and proteins to eat.
+Also, thanks to friends, family, and her dad, Colette and I had plenty to do!
+We received so many Amazon boxes full of fun arts and crafts, games, and books to prevent us from going totally stir crazy together.
 There is glitter in just about every nook and cranny in this apartment, but I don’t care.
 I have a video of my child laughing hysterically at a fart noise maker her dad brought her and you know what?
 I’m thankful for it!

 I’m thankful that we got this time together to rest and cuddle and play.
-I’m thankful that my Covid-19 symptoms never reached my respiratory system and Colette only had the minor fever.
+I’m thankful that my Covid-19 symptoms never reached my respiratory system and Colette only had a minor fever.
 I’m thankful for the true time-out from life with literally nothing to do but relax and watch a movie.
 I’m thankful for all the love and support from my people.
-I’m thankful that we are raising our daughter with knowledge of the world and confidence to ask questions and display emotions.
-I’m thankful that I get to share my story with people so that they can make better informed choices and know they are not alone.
+I’m thankful that we are raising our daughter with knowledge of the world and the confidence to ask questions and display emotions.
+I’m thankful that I get to share my story with people so that they can make better-informed choices and know they are not alone.
 I’m thankful for the strength this experience gave me… if I can survive a 3-week quarantine alone with an energetic 5yo then bring it on world!
-And I’m thankful to all the scientists and healthcare-workers out there, who are working tirelessly to figure this virus out and beat it!
+And I’m thankful to all the scientists and healthcare workers out there, who are working tirelessly to figure this virus out and beat it!

+Have you experienced covid with kids?
 Hopefully, like me, the thoughts of how difficult it was at times will take a back seat to the memories of your child laughing uncontrollably and to a feeling of thankfulness for the time you got to spend together.
 And remember, if you ever feel overwhelmed… just buy your kid a fart-noise maker.